Windsor Academy Trust, Trinity Point, High St, Halesowen B63 3HY

 * Your degree or A-levels will need to be relevant to the subject/phase you wish to teach.

-If you have any questions about your eligibility, please contact us on ITT@niot.org.uk or complete our Expression of Interest form.
+If you have any questions about your eligibility, please contact us on ITT@niot.org.uk or complete our Expression of Interest form, which allows you to give us some details about yourself before you embark on the formal application process.
 You can also read more about eligibility on the Get Into Teaching website.

 #J-18808-Ljbffr